 Time is accrued for exempt (salaried) employees based upon the length of continuous employment.
 All vacation requests must have the approval of the Department Head or Elected Official before they can be taken.
-The minimum use allowed for vacation leave for exempt employees is one-quarter (1/4) day.
-Additional time off may be taken in quarter day increments.
+The minimum use allowed for vacation leave for exempt employees is one hour.
+Additional time off may be taken in one hour increments.